 Cascara Concentrates

-Until now we have just made regular cascara tea.
+Until now, we have just made regular cascara tea.
 We can also make cascara concentrates in the same manner as above with a few changes.
-Cascara concentrates will be used in drinks that require a much stronger cascara flavor.
-Cascara lattes, homemade sodas, and even cocktails.
+Cascara concentrates will be used in drinks that require a much stronger cascara flavor, such as cascara lattes, homemade sodas, and even cocktails.

-For cascara concentrates we are going to increase our ratio to 10:1.
-Which means using 90 grams of cascara for our 34-ounce French Press.
-We will also extend our brew time out to 15 minutes.
+For cascara concentrates, we are going to increase our ratio to 10:1, which means using 90 grams of cascara for our 34-ounce French Press.
+We will also extend our brew time to 15 minutes.

-Another concentrated brewing option is to brew the cascara like you would a cold brew coffee in a french press.
-Place the cascara in the french press, add cold water and allow it to sit on the counter for 12-24 hours.
+Another concentrated brewing option is to brew the cascara like you would a cold brew coffee in a French press.
+Place the cascara in the French press, add cold water, and allow it to sit on the counter for 12-24 hours.
 This is one way to make a stronger extract, but it is not necessary to wait that long.
-My preference is to just increase the amount of cascara by 50% and brew for 15 minutes.
+My preference is to increase the amount of cascara by 50% and brew for 15 minutes.
 Adjust according to taste.

 How Much Caffeine is in Cascara?

-Although there is some debate on how much caffeine is in cascara, a growing consensus is that caffeine levels are around 25% of brewed coffee on an ounce by ounce basis.
-Personally, I feel a jolt from cascara, but that is likely because I tend to drink more of it due to the sweet nature of the beverage.
+Although there is some debate on how much caffeine is in cascara, a growing consensus is that caffeine levels are around 25% of brewed coffee on an ounce-by-ounce basis.
+I feel a jolt from cascara, but that is likely because I tend to drink more of it due to its sweet nature.

 If this topic is of interest, see the article The Great Caffeine Debate by Union Hand Roasted Coffee.
 They measured the levels of two different varietals of cascara.
-Square Mile Coffee Roasters also performed their own caffeine tests in the article Cascara and Caffeine.
+Square Mile Coffee Roasters also performed caffeine tests, as shown in Cascara and Caffeine.

 Start Brewing!